kgraefe/thunderbird-autotag/README.md

      [autotag.js](autotag.js) into the JavaScript editor.

 ## Notes
-- Tested with Thunderbird 68.3.0.
+- Tested with Thunderbird 68.4.1 and FiltaQuilla 2.0.

 [2]: https://github.com/RealRaven2000/FiltaQuilla